odoo/documentation/manufacturing/management/use_mps.rst

 .. tip::
         In the manufacturing settings, you can define the time range of your MPS (month/week/day) and the number of periods you want to display.

-Now, go in *Planning > Master Production Schedule* and click on add a product.
+Now, go in :menuselection:`Planning --> Master Production Schedule` and click on add a product.
 You can now define your safety stock target (= the stock you want to have on hand at the end of the period) and the minimum and maximum quantities to replenish.